 Brunner brothers' obsession with ski and tennis sports can be seen on their K-Swiss footwear products.
 Due to their unsuccessful search for perfect tennis sneaker when they moved to California, they saw this as a business opportunity to manufacture durable, reliable, and stylish tennis shoe themselves.

 The brand launched the K-Swiss Class in the same year as the brand's first ever tennis leather footwear.
-It displayed features inspired by the ski boots, such as five side bindings, D-ring lacing system, and the three-piece toe.
+It displayed features inspired by the ski cleats, such as five side bindings, D-ring lacing system, and the three-piece toe.
 Not long after, this silhouette's popularity grew exponentially not only to the tennis fans but also to the casual wearers in the 70s.

 K-Swiss further catapulted its popularity in the sneakers market when Steve Nichols joined the company and hired vital personalities in the field of marketing.
 The brand succeeded in the campaign and advertisements in the 90s which led the youth from the cities to adopt the timeless and voguish silhouette.